clai88/389Rspring19/assignments/2_OSINT/writeup/README.md

 For this part I crafted formatted bytestrings for the username and password and used s.send() to send them to the server.
 I iterated over all of the passwords and checked the server response to see if my password worked.

 I did attempt to use a multithreaded version by putting all the passwords in a queue and spawning threads to speed up the checking process.
 This one is ```bruteforce_multi.py```.

-When I netcat into the server, I am given root access into a generic Linux machine.
-I poked around a little but could not find any flags.